-Depending on the individual landlord, you could be asked for reference letters from colleagues or friend, or a letter from your current landlord.
+Depending on the individual landlord, you could be asked for reference letters from colleagues or friends or a letter from your current landlord.

-Does my guarantor need to be put on my lease?
+Does the guarantor need to be put on the lease?

 Yes.
 Because your guarantor is vouching for you, they will be on the lease, albeit a special rider to lease stating their involvement.

 What you may not have known is that your guarantor is required to sign the same lease.